-We do not control the commercialization of PERSERIS or Methydur
+We do not control the commercialization of PERSERIS or Methydur Sustained Release Capsules

 We rely on Indivior for the commercialization of PERSERIS.
-Indivior has stated that it launched PERSERIS in February 2019 in the U.S. with a sales force consisting of approximately 50 representatives and expects a peak year net revenue goal for PERSERIS of \$200 to \$300 million.
+Indivior has stated that it launched PERSERIS in February 2019 in the U.S. with a sales force consisting of approximately 50 representatives and expects 2020 sales of between \$15 million and \$25 million.
 There can be no assurance that Indivior will obtain market acceptance and meaningful sales.
 If Indivior does not successfully commercialize PERSERIS, the earn-out payments we receive under our agreement with them may be limited.
-We rely on Orient Pharma for the commercialization of Methydur in the territories licensed to Orient Pharma.
-If Orient Pharma does not successfully commercialize Methydur, the royalty payments we receive under our agreement with them may be limited.
+We rely on Orient Pharma for the commercialization of Methydur Sustained Release Capsules in the territories licensed to Orient Pharma.
+If Orient Pharma does not successfully commercialize Methydur Sustained Release Capsules throughout their territory, the royalty payments we receive under our agreement with them may be limited.

-Development of our pharmaceutical product candidates is not complete, and we cannot be certain that our product candidates will be able to be commercialized

-To be profitable, we or our third-party collaborators must successfully research, develop, obtain regulatory approval for, manufacture, introduce, market and distribute our pharmaceutical product candidates under development.
+Development of our pharmaceutical product candidates is not complete, and we cannot be certain that our product candidates will be able to be commercialized approval for, manufacture, introduce, market and distribute our pharmaceutical product candidates under development.
 For each product candidate that we or our third-party collaborators intend to commercialize, we must successfully meet a number of critical developmental milestones for each disease or medical condition targeted, including: